-To enter the Samaria park you will have to pay 5 Eur entrance fee.
+To enter the Samaria park you will have to pay 5 Eur entrance fees.

 There are numerous resting places with toilets on the trail, as well as many trash bins.
 As this is a National Park, avoid littering.

-Further down the Gorge you will find yourself between the high walls of mountains.
-“Gates” is a well known part of the Samaria Gorge, where the width of the gate narrows down to 4 meters, and the walls reach up to 300 meters.
+Further down the Gorge, you will find yourself between the high walls of the mountains.
+“Gates” is a well-known part of the Samaria Gorge, where the width of the gate narrows down to 4 meters, and the walls reach up to 300 meters.

 The last three kilometers of the hike are outside of the park, so the trail gets wider, surrounded with bright flowers and small houses of the locals.